leinardi/gkraken/README.md

 ```

 #### Manual way
-If for some reason the automatic way fails, you can always do if manually creating a new
+If for some reason the automatic way fails, you can always do it manually by creating a new
 file in `/lib/udev/rules.d/60-gkraken.rules` containing this text:
 ```bash
 SUBSYSTEM=="usb", ATTRS{idVendor}=="1e71", ATTRS{idProduct}=="170e", MODE="0666"